torproject/tor/doc/HACKING/HowToReview.md

 (Difficulty: easy)

-Does it compile with --enable-gcc-warnings?
+- Does it compile with `--enable-gcc-warnings`?

-Does 'make check-spaces' pass?
+- Does `make check-spaces` pass?

-Does it have a reasonable amount of tests?
+- Does it have a reasonable amount of tests?
 Do they pass?
 Do they leak memory?

-Do all the new functions, global variables, types, and structure members have documentation?
+- Do all the new functions, global variables, types, and structure members have documentation?

-Do all the functions, global variables, types, and structure members with modified behavior have modified documentation?
+- Do all the functions, global variables, types, and structure members with modified behavior have modified documentation?

-Do all the new torrc options have documentation?
+- Do all the new torrc options have documentation?

-If this changes Tor's behavior on the wire, is there a design proposal?
+- If this changes Tor's behavior on the wire, is there a design proposal?

 Let's look at the code!
 -----------------------

-Does the code conform to CodingStandards.txt?
+- Does the code conform to CodingStandards.txt?

-Does the code leak memory?
+- Does the code leak memory?

-If two or more pointers ever point to the same object, is it clear which pointer "owns" the object?
+- If two or more pointers ever point to the same object, is it clear which pointer "owns" the object?

-Are all allocated resources freed?
+- Are all allocated resources freed?

-Are all pointers that should be const, const?
+- Are all pointers that should be const, const?

-Are #defines used for 'magic' numbers?
+- Are `#defines` used for 'magic' numbers?

-Can you understand what the code is trying to do?
+- Can you understand what the code is trying to do?

-Can you convince yourself that the code really does that?
+- Can you convince yourself that the code really does that?

-Is there duplicated code that could be turned into a function?
+- Is there duplicated code that could be turned into a function?

 Let's look at the documentation!
 --------------------------------

-Does the documentation confirm to CodingStandards.txt?
+- Does the documentation confirm to CodingStandards.txt?

-Does it make sense?
+- Does it make sense?

-Can you predict what the function will do from its documentation?
+- Can you predict what the function will do from its documentation?

 Let's think about security!
 ---------------------------

-If there are any arrays, buffers, are you 100% sure that they cannot overflow?
+- If there are any arrays, buffers, are you 100% sure that they cannot overflow?

-If there is any integer math, can it overflow or underflow?
+- If there is any integer math, can it overflow or underflow?

-If there are any allocations, are you sure there are corresponding deallocations?
+- If there are any allocations, are you sure there are corresponding deallocations?

-Is there a safer pattern that could be used in any case?
+- Is there a safer pattern that could be used in any case?

-Have they used one of the Forbidden Functions?
+- Have they used one of the Forbidden Functions?

 (Also see your favorite secure C programming guides.)